 - (h) CRT staff shall make arrangements with a local pharmacy to receive verbal and written medication orders from the physician(s) who has been designated to provide psychiatric services to the patients in the facility. - (i) CRT staff shall store medications in single unit doses if possible.
 CRT staff shall ensure that sufficient medications are always available to meet the needs of patients.
-At least a two-week supply of medication shall be available for each consumer. - (j) For purposes of this contract, Contractor shall provide a prescription(s) for a minimum of fourteen (14) days to consumers upon discharge and for consumers who are seen and released.
-If consumer has no access to fill prescription, CRT staff shall provide a minimum of fourteen (14) days of medications at discharge (unless discharge medications are contra-indicated). - 15.
+At least a two-week supply of medication shall be available for each consumer. - (j) CRT staff shall provide 14 days of medications at discharge (unless discharge medications are contra-indicated).
+If consumer has no access to fill prescription, CRT staff shall provide a minimum of fourteen (14) days of medications at discharge (unless discharge medications are contraindicated). - 15.
 Case Management/Transportation